Science + Art = Style™

 warm | light | clear

-The FIRE palette consists of warm, clear, bright colors.
-This does not mean that it does not have dark colors, but even those colors have a lightness to them.
+The FIRE palette consists of warm, clear, colors.
+This does not mean that it does not have dark colors, but even those colors have a clarity to them.
 A Fire’s coloring is typically clear and transparent, like that of a flame.

 cool | light | subtle-contrast

 The AIR palette consists of soft, cool, muted tones.
 Their colors are “heathered” in nature, as the AIR’s personal coloring is as well.
 This soft contrast between the skin, hair, and eyes is typically accompanied by a soft, amiable personality.
 Mostly they are quiet and aesthetic by nature.

 Air people gray softly and slowly.
 They tend to become more attractive as they get older.
 Their “colors” can get “too” bright for the total look because it can be overwhelming of their inner essence.

 The AUTUMN palette is unique, as it consists of bright and muted colors.
 There are some Earths that can wear brighter colors, like the Fall time of year when the leaves begin to change.
 Think of pumpkins, reds, and bright yellows.
 As these colors begin to tone down, they become richer; eventually becoming muted.